 We run an Impact Outpatient Program at our center, which focuses on working as a team, and with members of the community both in and outside of patient programs.
 Our outpatient efforts are focused on involving the ones you love in your care, with the aim to heal as a group at the heart of what we do.
 That means outpatient programs are focused on using evidence-based therapies, such as CBT, alongside following an individualized plan for any and all attendees.

 Alternatively, an Intensive Outpatient Program takes this principle and steps it up a gear.
-Patients are still allowed to remain at home and amongst their families, but therapy is attended a lot more often.
+Patients are still allowed to remain at home and amongst their families, but therapy is attended to a lot more often.
 Some patients come to sessions 5 times a week and some benefit more from sessions 7 times a week over consecutive days.
 An outpatient program like this can last for over a year, as treatment is slower but more impactful.
 However, the failure to commit to an outpatient care plan like this can often end in an inpatient referral.

 Another effective form of drug outpatient treatment is telemedicine.
 Sometimes known as ‘Telemed’, a Telehealth for Addiction program has revolutionized the world of rehab care.
 No longer do patients have to attend appointments in person; now they can experience counseling via the use of online software and an internet connection.